victor-nazario/kube-agent/README.md

 The deployment definition would require 3 pods to be present, depending on load.
 Whilst out of the scope of the project, a production level implementation could consider (if required by the use case) an HPA policy.
 This provides scaling on demand, whilst also reducing the costs associated with the deployment, both economical and in terms of resources.

+# Testing
+This application provides a test suite that validates and tests the most critical parts of the system, tests can be executed with the ```go test``` command.

+# Copyright Notice
+Copyright 2024 Victor Nazario.